MGS88/AIO_OpenStack_Stein/README.md

 your current ip should be under interface name enp0s3

 you can edit the forward rules in VM settings > Network > Adapter 1 > Advance > Port forwarding and change 10.0.2.15 to yours

+Alternativly shutdown all the machines in Vbox manager and take new IP by dhcp by executing:

+$ sudo dhclient

 # recommanded VM specs:
 CPU: 4 cores